Venice for Visitors logo

 The usual way to get from Venice to Chioggia is to take a bus from the Lido, the long and narrow resort island that separates the Venetian Lagoon from the Adriatic Sea.
 Here's what to do:

-In Pellestrina, transfer from the bus to a ferry for the 25-minute boat ride to Chioggia.
+4. At Pellestrina, you'll get off the bus and board a small passenger ferry for a 25-minute ride to Chioggia.

-Total distance is 25 or 30 miles (ca. 40 km), and it'll take you about an hour and a half to reach Chioggia from the Lido.
+Total distance is approximately 40 km (25 miles), and it'll take you about an hour and a quarter to reach Chioggia from the Lido.

 From Chioggia to Venice

 If you're vacationing in Chioggia, you may want to make a day trip into Venice.
-An express boat leaves for Venice at 9 a.m. during the summer; you can catch it back to Chioggia at 5 p.m.
-The boat also stops in Sottamarina.
+An express water bus leaves for Venice at 9:05 a.m. during the summer; you can catch it back to Chioggia at 5 p.m.
+The boat has two stops in Chioggia: Piazzetta Vigo (in the historic center) and Isola dell'Unione (next to the beach and boating resort of Sottomarina).
 For details, see Bob McGrail's reader report.

 In this article: